Welcome.

 - Submitted work must be previously unpublished, which includes publication on personal blogs, social media accounts, and other websites.
 Previously published work will be automatically disqualified.

-- Simultaneous and multiple submissions are allowed, though each submission requires a $20 entry fee.
+- Simultaneous submissions and multiple submissions are allowed, though each submission requires a $20 entry fee.

 - Writers from historically marginalized or underrepresented groups are invited to submit for free until we reach fifty submissions in this category.